-- Hip-Hop Lollipop by Susan Montanari, Illustrations by Brian Pinkney - Wonder Walkers by Micha Archer - From Head to Toe by Eric Carle - On the Ball by Brian Pinkney - You Are a Lion and Other Fun Yoga Poses by Taeeun Yoo - Move Your Mood! by Brenda S. Miles, Illustrations by Holly Clifton-Brown - Spunky Little Monkey by Bill Martin, Illustrations by Brian Won - Is Everyone Ready for Fun? by Jan Thomas - It's a Tiger! by David LaRochelle, Illustrations by Jeremy Tankard
+- Hip-Hop Lollipop by Susan Montanari, Illustrations by Brian Pinkney - Wonder Walkers by Micha Archer - From Head to Toe by Eric Carle - Together We Ride by Valerie Bolling - You Are a Lion and Other Fun Yoga Poses by Taeeun Yoo - The Nuts: Sing and Dance in your Polka-dot Pants by Eric Litwin, Illustrations by Scott Magoon - Spunky Little Monkey by Bill Martin, Illustrations by Brian Won - Is Everyone Ready for Fun? by Jan Thomas - It's a Tiger! by David LaRochelle, Illustrations by Jeremy Tankard

-LETTERS AND WORDS AT HOME AND AROUND TOWN
+LETTERS WORDS AT HOME AND AROUND